| THE

 discovered that Mr Guterman planned to head a consortium

-who would bid to take over ailing giant Manchester
+who would bid to take over ailing giant Manchester City,

-audacious plan and take financial institutions along
+plan and take financial institutions along with them.

-The Big Idea was strangled at birth.
+was strangled at birth.

 In a League of their own In a parody